Free delivery ($40+) - Next day delivery in Montreal's fast zone

 Washed process

 In this method, the coffee cherry is removed using a machine called a pulper, which slides the coffee bean out of its cherry pulp.
-However, the pulper does not remove all layers from the coffee bean.
+However, the pulper does not remove all layers of the coffee bean.

 Characteristics of the washed process:

-• Cleaner, more delicate flavours
+• Cleaner, more delicate flavors

-• Higher acidity.
+• A more frank acidity.

 photo credit: Semilla coffee

-Honey or pulped natural
+Honey or natural pulped

-Pulped natural and honey are two terms used for the same process, adopted for different reasons in different countries.
+Pulped natural and honey are two terms for the same process, adopted for different reasons in different countries.
 In this process, the cherry is pulped from the start, similar to the washed process.
 However, instead of removing the mucilage through fermentation and washing, the coffee, with its mucilage, is left in the sun to dry.

 Characteristics of the honey or natural pulped process:

-retaining the delicacy of a washed
+while retaining the delicacy of the washed

-Hulling is carried out using a machine, through which the coffee beans pass several times, thus removing these superfluous layers.
+Shelling is carried out using a machine, through which the coffee beans pass several times, thus removing these superfluous layers.
 At this stage, the coffee beans are also sorted according to their size and density, ensuring increased uniformity.